Dhaka–Chittagong high-speed railway

-The Dhaka–Chittagong high-speed railway is a proposed high-speed rail line connecting Dhaka, the capital and largest city, with the southeast harbour city of Chittagong.
-The project is estimated to cost ৳96,752 crore (US$11.4 billion).
+The Dhaka–Chittagong high-speed railway was a proposed high-speed rail line connecting Dhaka, the capital and largest city, with the southeast harbour city of Chittagong.
+The project was estimated to cost ৳96,752 crore (US$11.4 billion).
+The project was shelved cancelled in 2021 for economic reasons.

-The travel time between Dhaka and Chittagong will be 73 minutes for trains stopping at intermediate stations, and 55 minutes for nonstop trains.
+The travel time between Dhaka and Chittagong would be 73 minutes for trains stopping at intermediate stations, and 55 minutes for nonstop trains.
 The ticket cost for one-way journey will be ৳2,000 without any discount or concession, more than three times higher than a conventional seat on current inter-city trains.

 History

 On May 31, 2018, Bangladesh Railway signed an agreement with the China Railway Design Corporation and Mazumder Enterprise.
 This contract is designed to verify the design and feasibility of proposed high-speed train lines.
 According to this agreement, feasibility and design work will be completed in December 2019 at a cost of Tk102.10 crore.
 The government of Bangladesh is bearing this cost.